3310 Lawbreakers

 If the law enforcement agency does not indicate that it intends to enforce the felony warrant or arrest the individual for the probation/parole violation within 30 days of the date of the agency’s request for information, the agency must determine that the individual is not a fleeing felon or probation/parole violator and document the case accordingly.

 If the law enforcement agency does indicate that it intends to enforce the felony warrant or arrest the individual for probation/parole violation within 30 days of the date of the agency’s request for information, the agency will postpone action on the case until the 30-day SOP.
-Once 30 days has expired, the agency must verify with the law enforcement agency whether it has attempted to execute the felony warrant or arrest the probation/parole violator.
-If law enforcement agency has, the individual has been determined to be a fleeing felon or probation/parole violated, and the agency must deny the applicant or remove the individual from the FS case.
+Once 30 days have expired, the agency must verify with the law enforcement agency whether it has attempted to execute the felony warrant or arrest the probation/parole violator.
+If the law enforcement agency has, the individual has been determined to be a fleeing felon or probation/parole violator, and the agency must deny the applicant or remove the individual from the SNAP case.

 If law enforcement agency has not taken action within 30 days, the agency must not consider the individual a fleeing felon or probation/parole violator and must document the case file and take no further action on the case.